Recommended children's booklists sorted by age or topic

 When Frida was a teenager, a terrible road accident changed her life forever.
 Unable to walk, she began painting from her bed.
 Her self-portraits, which show her pain and grief, but also her passion for life and instinct for survival, have made her one of the most famous artists of the twentieth century.
 This moving book features stylish and quirky illustrations and extra facts at the back , including a biographical timeline with historical photos and a detailed profile of the artist’s life.

-Best Diverse Books for Years 1 and 2
+Best Diverse Children’s Books for Ages 5-7

 Non-fictionPicturebook